 Trusted school leaders acknowledge and understand that clear communication with all stakeholders is serious work.
-Simply because the school leader releases a press statement, produces a newsletter, or delivers a well-crafted speech does not guarantee they have actually communicated.
+Simply because the school leader releases a press statement, produces a newsletter, or delivers a well-crafted speech does not guarantee they have communicated.
 When engaging and interacting with all groupings of stakeholders, skilled and trusted school leaders exhibit the following positive traits:*

 - Trusted School Leaders Empathize.
 Empathy does not necessarily mean agreement with positions; rather, empathy is the ability to understand and treat others’ varying opinions with respect.

 - Trusted School Leaders Avoid Manipulation.
 The use of verbal manipulation is a guaranteed method for creating distrust in leadership.
 Trusted school leaders are communicators who neither overstate nor understate issues or situations.

 - Trusted School Leaders Speak Honestly.
 Similar to the point of avoiding manipulation, a leader who keeps to the facts and does not allow for exaggeration will experience increasing levels of trust in their leadership.

 - Trusted School Leaders Stay Focused and Avoid Distractions.
 One of the school leader’s essential responsibilities is to evaluate and reflect on every element of school operation through its central mission, vision, and core values.
 This central focus is reflected at all times, whether in general conversations, formal presentations, or prepared social media postings.

 - Trusted School Leaders Ask Questions.
 Just as trusted school leaders are active and intentional listeners, they are also skilled in asking inquiry questions to gather new and greater amounts of information and discovery questions to determine a path forward in determining solutions.